vroncevic/gen_kernel_module/README.md

 # Generating Kernel Modules.

+gen_kernel_module is toolset for generation Linux Kernel Module project.

+Developed in python code: 100%.

 The README is used to introduce the modules and provide instructions on how to install the modules, any machine dependencies it may have and any other information that should be provided before the modules are installed.